“Disruptive Education: The Taming of the Shrew and The Tamer Tamed.” This Rough Magic (Summer 2012).

 “Review: Drama and the Succession to the Crown, 1561-1633.”
 Theatre Survey.
 Forthcoming.

 “Review: What You Will: Gender, Contract, and Shakespearean Social Space.”
 Early Modern Women: An Interdisciplinary Journal.
-Forthcoming.
+Spring 2012.

 “Closeted Authority in The Tragedy of Mariam.”
 Studies in English Literature.
 Forthcoming (52:2) Spring 2012.